01-edu/Branch-Mobile/subjects/flutter_piscine/week01/day02/bizzCard/README.md

 BizzCard is a simple application which shows a static card with your personal information.

 This subject is divided into 3 parts.
-Overall **objective** is:
+Overall objective is for you to learn:

-- Learn about and apply the essence of Flutter - widgets.
+- About and apply the essence of Flutter - widgets.
 - Basic structure of a Flutter app.
 - How to run Flutter app on physical device or Android/iOS emulator.

-> Note: only standard Flutter packages and url_launcher (for bonus) are allowed
+- Note: only standard Flutter packages and url_launcher (for bonus) are allowed

 ### First Part